Pam Cooking Spray Explosion & Burn Lawsuits

 How can I Reduce my Risk of Injury While Using Pam?

 Aside from avoiding cans with U-shaped vents on the bottoms, you can further reduce your risk of injury while using Pam cooking spray by keeping it away from sources of heat and open flames.
-Do not store cooking sprays near your oven and do not spray near open flames.
+Do not store cooking sprays near your oven and do not spray near open flames of a stove or grill.
 Follow all the instructions on the can of cooking spray to reduce your risk of injury.

 Have any Burn Injury Lawsuits Been Filed Against the Manufacturers of Pam Cooking Spray?

 Yes.
-Eight plaintiffs recently filed product liability lawsuits against Conagra for allegedly defective spray bottles that caused severe fires and burn injuries.
+Eight plaintiffs recently filed product liability lawsuits against Conagra for allegedly defective design of the cans that caused severe fires and burn injuries in Cook County Circuit Court.
 There were six lawsuits altogether, since two pairs of victims were couples cooking together.
 Conagra has faced similar lawsuits from burn victims over the last view years.

 Have the Manufacturers of Pam Cooking Spray Settled any Lawsuits?